spotlightpa/poor-richard/content/news/2021-12-30-SPLONEYEAR.md

 The shooting was investigated by State Police troopers from outside the local barracks.
 They turned their findings over to Monroe County District Attorney E. David Christine Jr., who ruled that troopers’ lives were in danger and therefore the shooting was justified.

-{{<picture src="" description="Fe Hall during a vigil for her late son, Christian, on the one-year anniversary of his death.
+{{<picture src="external/6z1mpg7t7yfxy1hcy2amj89tbw.jpeg" description="Fe Hall during a vigil for her late son, Christian, on the one-year anniversary of his death.
 The vigil was held at Pleasant Valley Assembly of God in Brodheadsville." caption="Fe Hall during a vigil for her late son, Christian, on the one-year anniversary of his death.
 The vigil was held at Pleasant Valley Assembly of God in Brodheadsville." credit="Matt Smith / For Spotlight PA">}}

 Christian’s parents, as well as family attorneys Ben Crump and Devon M. Jacob, have criticized that process and called for a new investigation — one that doesn’t involve the State Police or the local DA.